Exactly-Once Delivery: The Elusive Guarantee

 Scenario 2: The Kafka Transaction Timeout

 A producer writes to Kafka with transactions enabled.
-The transaction commits successfully on the Kafka side, but the database write that was part of the same transaction times out.
-The Kafka offset is committed, but the downstream database update never happens, leaving the system in an inconsistent state where the offset indicates the message was processed but the side effect did not occur.
+The transaction commits on the Kafka side, but the database write that was part of the same transaction times out.
+The Kafka offset is committed.
+The downstream database update never happens.
+The offset says the message was processed, but the side effect did not occur.

 Scenario 3: The RabbitMQ Network Partition

-During a network partition, RabbitMQ’s publisher confirms may timeout.
-The producer assumes the message was not received and retries.
-After the partition heals, the original message is delivered along with the retry, creating duplicates.
-The consumer processes both but fails to detect the duplicate because the deduplication logic has a bug in its hash generation.
+During a network partition, RabbitMQ’s publisher confirms timeout.
+The producer retries.
+After the partition heals, the original message and the retry both get delivered, creating duplicates.
+The consumer processes both and fails to detect the duplicate because a bug in its hash generation makes the same message look different each time.

 Scenario 4: The Pub/Sub Ack Deadline Miss

 A Pub/Sub subscriber processes a message that requires calling an external API.
 The API call takes longer than the ack deadline.
 Pub/Sub redelivers the message to another subscriber instance.
-Both instances call the external API with the same payload, creating duplicate side effects on the external system.
+Both instances call the external API with the same payload.
+The external system gets duplicate side effects.

 Scenario 5: The Outbox Relay Crash

 A service writes to the outbox table and business tables in a single transaction.
 The outbox relay crashes after reading the outbox event but before publishing to the broker.
-The event is lost because the relay did not mark it as processed.
-Downstream consumers never receive the event, and the business state becomes inconsistent with the expected side effects.
+The event was never marked as processed, so it never gets published.
+Downstream consumers never receive it.
+The business operation completed, but the notification never went out.

 Quick Recap